chinapedia/wikipedia.abstract.en/Page/Drawing.md

 Overview

-Galileo_moon_phases.jpg. _Phases of the Moon_.
+. _Phases of the Moon_.
 1616.]]

 Drawing is one of the oldest forms of human expression within the visual arts.
 It is generally concerned with the marking of lines and areas of tone onto paper/other material, where the accurate representation of the visual world is expressed upon a plane surface.[3]
 Traditional drawings were monochrome, or at least had little colour,[4] while modern colored-pencil drawings may approach or cross a boundary between drawing and painting.
 In Western terminology, drawing is distinct from painting, even though similar media often are employed in both tasks.
 Dry media, normally associated with drawing, such as chalk, may be used in pastel paintings.
 Drawing may be done with a liquid medium, applied with brushes or pens.
 Similar supports likewise can serve both: painting generally involves the application of liquid paint onto prepared canvas or panels, but sometimes an underdrawing is drawn first on that same support.
 Drawing is often exploratory, with considerable emphasis on observation, problem-solving and composition.
 Drawing is also regularly used in preparation for a painting, further obfuscating their distinction.
-Drawings created for these purposes are called studies.Henri_de_Toulouse-Lautrec_-_Madame_Palmyre_with_Her_Dog,_1897.jpg]]There are several categories of drawing, including figure drawing, cartooning, doodling, and freehand.
+Drawings created for these purposes are called studies.]]There are several categories of drawing, including figure drawing, cartooning, doodling, and freehand.
 There are also many drawing methods, such as line drawing, stippling, shading, the surrealist method of entopic graphomania (in which dots are made at the sites of impurities in a blank sheet of paper, and lines are then made between the dots), and tracing (drawing on a translucent paper, such as _tracing paper_, around the outline of preexisting shapes that show through the paper).

 A quick, unrefined drawing may be called a _sketch_.